A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

+First, we study the efficacy of the proposed heuristic search-based repair method for accommodation.
+Through empirical evidence collected from all three development domains - CartPole++, ScienceBirds, and PogoStick, we show that the proposed method: \begin{enumerate} \item Maintains resilience of planning-based agents; \item Learns quickly with comparably fewer interactions with the environment; \item Is interpretable by design; \item Is general: can address a variety of novelties including those that negatively affect performance and those that create an opportunity to improve it; \item Is domain-independent: adapts planning models for multiple domains. \end{enumerate}

-First, we study the efficacy of the proposed repair method for accommodation.
-The novelty we study is increasing the mass of the cart by a factor of $10$ (novelty ID 1 in Table \ref{tab:novelties}).
+\paragraph{CartPole++} In CartPole ++, the novelty we study is increasing the mass of the cart by a factor of $10$ (novelty ID 1 in Table \ref{tab:novelties}).
 This novelty was selected because it significantly affects the dynamics of the CartPole++ system, making it less controllable without understanding the impact of the novelty.
 We compare the performance for four different agents: planning-static, planning-adaptive (HYDRA), DQN-static, and DQN-adaptive.
 We describe these agents below.
-For each agent, we ran $T=10$ trials with $N=200$ episodes and novelty was introduced after $k=7$ episodes.
+For each agent, we ran $R=10$ trials with $N=30$ episodes and novelty was introduced after $k=7$ episodes.